armilburn/GettingAndCleaningData/README.md

 1) README.md: this readme file
 2) Project.txt: the code book
-3) run_analysis.R: the R script that turns data downloaded from a ZIP file a tidy and somewhat processed table
+3) run_analysis.R: the R script that turns a downloaded ZIP file into a tidy and somewhat processed table
-4) output.txt: the analyzed data itself
+4) output.txt: the tidy and processed data itself